 In a buyers market, house hunters don’t feel the same panic about getting onto the property ladder and will usually have a lot more choice in available listings.
 The idea of putting your own stamp on a home loses its appeal when there are more affordable renovated options to consider.
 For this reason, unrenovated properties start to languish and take a lot longer to sell as buyers no longer wish to compete for them.
 Right now they are generally offering much greater value and the buyer is in the box seat when it comes to negotiating.

-The other type of property that really suffers in a soft market is the one that sold for too much in a hot market.
+The other category where property prices fall the most in a soft market are the B & C grade homes that sold for too much in a hot market.
 In a sellers market nearly every property generates competition.
 So, buyers end up competing for good and bad properties alike.

-When the market flattens we see that quality property often still attracts competition while lesser homes take longer to sell and those that do sell tend to be very price driven.
+When the market flattens and property prices fall, we see that quality real estate often still attracts competition while lesser homes take longer to sell and those that do sell tend to be very price driven.